DSC-NYU/datathon/README.md

 <summary>What assistance will be provided during the event?
 </summary>
 <br>
-Understood.org staff will be kick off the event with an introduction on Friday 11/20 at 2pm EST and will be around for Q&A and discussion until 4pm EST. We are joined by Francisco Arceo from the data science team, Preeya Goradia from the impact/ecosystem team, and Haftan Eckholdt who leads both of these teams.
+Understood.org staff will kick off the event with an introduction on Friday 11/20 at 2pm EST and will be around for Q&A and discussion until 4pm EST. We are joined by Francisco Arceo from the data science team, Preeya Goradia from the impact/ecosystem team, and Haftan Eckholdt who leads both of these teams.
 They may also be reached over the weekend through the "Ask-Understood" Slack channel.
 Graduate students will also be available over Zoom during designated timeslots throughout the event.
 A "Ask a Graduate" slack channel will also be available.
 A Q&A will also be hosted by NYU Bobst Data Science Specialist Vicky Steeves during the event.
 E-Board members will be available over Zoom for the full event time.
 Check the posted schedule for exact times.
 <br>
 ----------------------------------------------------------------------------
 <br>